Indie Film Distribution: Why We Use Filmhub

 ** Since this article was published, Filmhub have introduced different subscription plans ranging from Free to Plus to Pro.
 You can no longer block channels on the Free plan.
 However, we remain on the Free plan as we currently have no need for the services offered on the paid plans.
 Your needs may differ.
 You can see the different plans and the benefits and limitations of each here.

-If you are ready to join Filmhub, we invite you to take advantage of this link with the referral code ‘Nexus’ to receive 82.5% revenue share for the first 18 months instead of the standard 80% at no cost to you.
+If you are ready to join Filmhub, we invite you to take advantage of this referral code link at no cost to you.
 We approached Filmhub ourselves to be an affiliate, because of our own positive experience with their service.
 We have seen too many filmmakers taken advantage of by distributors and we want filmmakers to know there are options out there, like Filmhub, that make distribution straightforward and are completely transparent in how they operate.